Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 \begin{theorem} Let $k \ge 1$, $d \ge 2$, and $n_1, \dots ,n_k \ge 2$ be integers.
 Then, an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form

 does not exist if and only if $n_1, \dots ,n_k$ are powers of the same prime number. \end{theorem}

-Therefore, this result gives a complete answer to the question of effectiveness of the introduced CS--TM scheme in the following sense: \begin{compactitem}[\quad --] \item If all the numbers $n_1, \dots ,n_k$ are powers of the same prime number, then an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form \eqref{eq: wreath product map in the introduction} does not exist.
+The proof outlined in Section \ref{section: equivariant obstruction theory} is of the type "if and only if" and gives a complete answer to the question of effectiveness of the introduced CS--TM scheme in the following sense: \begin{compactitem}[\quad --] \item If all the numbers $n_1, \dots ,n_k$ are powers of the same prime number, then an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form \eqref{eq: wreath product map in the introduction} does not exist.
 Consequently, the CS--TM scheme guaranties existence of an iterated solution of Conjecture \ref{conjecture: nandakumar and ramana rao for general d}.

 \item If $n_1, \dots ,n_k$ are not all powers of the same prime number, then there exists an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form \eqref{eq: wreath product map in the introduction}, hence the CS--TM scheme is not able to give any insights into the existence of a solution to Conjecture \ref{conjecture: nandakumar and ramana rao for general d}. \end{compactitem}